 Alibaba’s global perspective sends share price soaring

-The Chinese e-commerce giant’s shares have more than doubled in value this year with much of Alibaba’s growth being fueled by the internet retailing boom in China.
-The move into cloud computing is currently loss-making, but with the number of users almost doubling to 1 million in a year and expansion into Malaysia and India it is expected to turn that around.
-Also, Alibaba’s diversification into groceries, digital entertainment and financial services are showing potential for future growth.
+The Chinese e-commerce giant’s share price has more than doubled in value this year.
+Alibaba’s growth being fueled by the internet retailing boom in China.
+The move into cloud computing is currently loss-making.
+However, user numbers almost doubled to 1 million in a year and expansion into Malaysia and India should pay off.
+Also, diversifying into groceries, digital entertainment and financial services shows potential for future growth.

 Alibaba’s goal is to reach 2 billion customers around the world within 20 years.
 In some cases, it has begun with digital payments, as in India.
 In others it has invested in e-commerce sites, as with Lazada, in South-East Asia.
 But it intends to build a broad range of services within each market, including payments, e-commerce and travel services, and then link local platforms with Alibaba’s in China.

-Alibaba’s recent success has, in part, been helped by Beijing’s severe restrictions on foreign internet companies which has allowed them to benefit from the boom in e-commerce while only contending with domestic competition.
+Alibaba’s recent success has, in part, been helped by Beijing’s severe restrictions on foreign internet companies.
+They’ve benefited from the boom in e-commerce while only contending with domestic competition.

-However, at the core of Alibaba’s success has been innovation.
-Sales events like its ‘11.11 Global Shopping Festival’ have been phenomenally successful and provide a platform upon which Alibaba experiment with new forms of retail and customer engagement which rely extensively on interactivity, technology and consumer analytics.
+However, innovation has been at the core of Alibaba’s success.
+Sales events like its ‘11.11 Global Shopping Festival’ have been phenomenally successful.
+They have provide a platform for Alibaba to experiment with new forms of retail and customer engagement.
+These rely extensively on interactivity, technology and consumer analytics.

 The 11.11 event, which started at the beginning of November and culminates on the 11th of the month on their biggest sales day of the year, has promised even greater choice for shoppers and deeper levels of consumer engagement.
-Last year’s event generated more than $17.8 billion in gross merchandise volume – making it bigger than similar US retail events like Black Friday and Cyber Monday.
+Last year’s event generated more than $17.8 billion in gross merchandise volume, making 11.11 bigger than Black Friday and Cyber Monday in the US.

-If, as some suspect, Alibaba’s results are better than analysts’ projections – as they have been for the last four quarterly reports – the earnings figures, in combination with another successful 11.11 season could see the share price break through the $200 barrier in the near future.
+If Alibaba’s results are better than analysts’ projections, as they have been for the last four quarters, the earnings figures, combined with another successful 11.11 season could see the share price break through the $200 barrier.